Welcome to the EPSRC Centre for Doctoral Training (CDT) in Cyber Security for the Everyday at Royal Holloway.

 A list of sample research topics can be found here

 Management and Governence

 Prof Keith Martin is the CDT Director and is responsible for the day-to-day management of the CDT.
 Responsibilities include coordinating recruitment, overseeing delivery of training, arrangement and management of supervision and liaison with external partners.
 The CDT Director also acts as the ultimate point of contact for CDT student welfare issues.

-Claire Hudson is the CDT Administrator, supporting day-to-day running of the CDT and acting as a first point of contact for CDT students, with particular responsibilities for managing admissions, financial reporting, communications and event management.
+Claire Hudson is the CDT Manager, supporting day-to-day running of the CDT and acting as a first point of contact for CDT students, with particular responsibilities for managing admissions, financial reporting, communications and event management.

 The Management Committee is chaired by the CDT Director, and supports all aspects of the CDT operation.
 The Management Committee is:

 The Advisory Panel provides independent advice on the strategic direction, coverage and progress of the CDT.
 The Advisory Panel includes experts from industry, academia and public sector.
 The Advisory Panel is:

 Bedria Bedri Deloitte